Annie E. Minguez Garcia

 Though trained as a teacher, Beth Puffer fell into bookselling with a holiday job at Brentano’s in 1973 and stayed.
 Her career of working in and managing bookstores included stints at Eeyore’s, Brookline Booksmith and Bank Street Bookstore, from which she retired after 25 years.
 Children’s books continue to be her passion even if they’re no longer her profession.

 Nick Rodriguez is Brookyn-born and raised, and a graduate of the Manhattan High School of Science and SUNY Plattsburgh.
-He is a poet, reader, indie coffee shop manager, CBC intern for classroom materials, and he wants to be public school teacher.
+He is the CBC’s marketing assistant as well as a poet, reader, indie coffee shop manager, and aspiring public school teacher.